Recreation Management

 1. Facilitate recreation using the conceptual foundations of play, recreation, and leisure throughout the human lifespan.

-2. Compare and contrast the major factors involved in the delivery of leisure services in government, commercial, and nonprofit sectors.
+2. Asses the major factors involved in the delivery of leisure services in government, commercial, and nonprofit sectors.

 4. Apply safety guidelines and procedures associated with recreational services.